 I expect that in such a future world, that jigsaw puzzle with it’s one and only one solution, oft portrayed just short of completion with a piece or two removed, and representative of an individual or a population in isolation, will be seen as offensive.
 In its place will be an icon showing multiple individuals in symmetry, perhaps with each bringing something different to the relationship.
 It might be an icon of clasped hands, profiles of two or more people, or suggestive of a community.
 Rather than the using a device like a puzzle with finite upper bounds and a single solution, it will probably rely on open-ended icons suggesting limitless growth and potential such as a flower or a tree.

 Finally, I propose that a good symbol for autism isn’t a symbol “for autism” at all.
 Instead it would be about the ability when embracing our differences to achieve goals greater than we possibly ever could by trying to suppress diversity or working in isolation.
 Because in the end it isn’t about autism versus neurotypicals.
 It’s about a culture where each contributes according to their particular strengths and where the value of a human life is measured not on a balance sheet but by a person’s courage, passion and integrity.
 That’s not possible using language and symbols grounded in “you” and “me”, “us” and “them,” “ability” and “deficiency”.
-But if we dare to be politically correct, if we dare to risk the good graces of peers and friends by saying this stuff is important, if we actually change our language and begin to think in terms of inclusion so that there is only “us” then just maybe we will get to see culture and public policy follow our lead in our lifetimes and replace the stigma of autism with basic human dignity and an opportunity to participate as first class citizens.
+But if we dare to be politically incorrect, if we dare to risk the good graces of peers and friends by saying this stuff is important, if we actually change our language and begin to think in terms of inclusion so that there is only “us” then just maybe we will get to see culture and public policy follow our lead in our lifetimes and replace the stigma of autism with basic human dignity and an opportunity to participate as first class citizens.

 Language is open source.